Masoum/CapStoneProjectSubmission/README.md

 This repository contains an analysis of a dataset focused on predicting the presence of Alzheimer’s disease based on various features, including demographic information, cognitive test scores, and other clinical measurements.
 Alzheimer's disease is a progressive neurological condition that affects memory, thinking, and behavior.
 Early diagnosis is crucial for providing patients with the best quality of care and intervention strategies.

-The dataset contains several attributes, such as age, gender, cognitive scores, and education, that are used to determine whether a person has Alzheimer's disease or not.
-This project aims to perform exploratory data analysis (EDA), create visualizations, and build machine learning models to predict Alzheimer’s disease.
+The dataset contains several attributes, such as age, gender, cognitive scores, and education level, that are used to determine whether a person has Alzheimer's disease or not.
+This project aims to perform exploratory data analysis (EDA), create visualizations of the data.

 ## Dataset Description